-When your air conditioner is running properly, your house will be cool and dry.
+When your air conditioner is working properly, your house will be cool and dry.
 A leaking air conditioner is annoying but isn’t necessarily dangerous.
 It depends on whether it’s leaking water or refrigerant.

 Find out why your air conditioner is leaking and how you can prevent it from happening in the future.

-Why Is My Air Conditioner Leaking Water?
+Why Won’t My Air Conditioning Stop Leaking Water?

-Because of the condensation process, having water leak is a common problem.
-We often get calls about an air conditioner leaking water inside or an air conditioner leaking water outside.
-Here’s why it occurs:
+Because of the condensation process, having water back up is a common problem.
+We regularly receive calls about an air conditioner leaking water inside or an air conditioner leaking water outside.
+Here’s why it happens:

-Drain Line Is Clogged
+Drain Line Is Plugged

 Air Filter Is Dirty